Polish People's Republic: Education

 Communist authorities placed an emphasis on education since they considered it vital to create a new intelligentsia or an educated class that would accept and favour socialist ideas over capitalism to maintain the communists in power for a long period.

 Prior to the Second World War, education in the capitalist Second Polish Republic (1918–1939) had many limitations and wasn't readily available to all, though under the 1932 Jędrzejewicz reform primary school was made compulsory.
 Furthermore, the pre-war system of education was in disarray; many educational facilities were much more accessible in wealthier western and central Poland than in the rural east (Kresy), particularly in the Polesie region where there was one large school per 100 square kilometers (39 square miles).
 Schools were also in desperate need of staff, tutors and teachers before 1939.

-After the 1947 Polish legislative election, the communists took full control of the education in the newly formed Polish People's Republic.
+After the 1947 Polish legislative election, the communists took full control of education in the newly formed Polish People's Republic.
 All private schools were nationalized, subjects that could question the socialist ideology (economics, finance) were either supervised or adjusted and religious studies were completely removed from the curriculum (secularization).

 Primary as well as secondary, tertiary, vocational and higher education was made free.
 Attendance gradually grew, which put an end to illiteracy in rural areas.
-The communist government also introduced new beneficial content into the system; sports and physical education were enforced and students were encouraged to learn foreign languages, especially German, Russian or French and from the 1980s also English.
-On July 15, 1961, two-year vocational career training was made obligatory to boost the number of skilled labourers and the minimum age of graduation rose to 15.
+The communist government also introduced new beneficial content into the system; sports and physical education were enforced and students were encouraged to learn foreign languages, especially German, Russian, or French, and from the 1980s also English.
+On 15 July 1961, two-year vocational career training was made obligatory to boost the number of skilled labourers and the minimum age of graduation rose to 15.
 Additionally, special schools were established for deaf, mute and blind children.
 Such institutions for the impaired were almost nonexistent in the Second Polish Republic.
 During the 1960s, thousands of modern schools were founded.

 The number of universities nearly doubled between 1938 and 1963.
 Medical, agricultural, economical, engineering and sport faculties became separate colleges, under a universal communist model used in other countries of the Eastern Bloc.
 Theological faculties were deemed unnecessary or potentially dangerous and were therefore removed from state universities.
 Philosophy was also seen as superfluous.
 In order to strengthen the post-war Polish economy, the government created many common-labour faculties across the country, including dairying, fishing, tailoring, chemistry and mechanics to achieve a better economic output alongside efficiency.
 However, by 1980 the number of graduates from primary and secondary schools was so high that admission quotas for universities were introduced.